Plan An Epic Party With Kalamazoo’s Only LEGO® Store

 As he spent more time building with LEGO® sets during the lockdown, he discovered a new self-described “obsession” with this creative outlet, spurning his desire to open the Bricks & Minifigs store.
 Adam left his position at Farmers Alley in April 2022 to launch the new shop.

-His wife Allison will focus on outreach and event planning for Bricks & Minifigs and helped design their store.
+His wife Allison focuses on outreach and event planning for Bricks & Minifigs and helped design their store.

 Are you a LEGO® expert?
 Here are the answers to some of the most common questions on the popular bricks: